wsvn53/scrcpy-ios/README.md

 ### AppStore

-AppStore version is under reviewing.
-Before aproved you can follow the BUILD instructions to run on your iPhone devices.
+~~AppStore version is under reviewing.~~ Before aproved you can follow the BUILD instructions to run on your iPhone devices.

+**Sorry, Scrcpy-iOS.app is not available on the AppStore due to non-compliance with Apple's review policy.**

 ### Build